Vgr255/Nightmare/Walkthrough/Part 1 - Reactor 1.md

 *Sometimes you will see italic text such as this one; they are comments made by Vgr, the editor, regarding something that was said or otherwise.
-They are not related to the guide, and are not part of the guide.*
+They are not related to the guide, and are not part of the guide.
+Everything else is written by NeuroSephiroth.*

 Guide: Alright, so hit "New Game" and get playin'!
 After the intro cutscene, you'll see Zack there.
 Wait, Zack?
 Yeah, he's like a tutorial for this.
 Just